Tina Bokuchava: In Parliament

-Tina Bokuchava was vocally calling for the resignation of several Georgian Dream officials following the so-called "Gavrilov Night", a wave of demonstrations by activists protesting the seemingly pro-Russian foreign policy course of the Georgian government that would be violently dispersed by law enforcement, including MP Zakaria Kutsnashvili and MIA Giorgi Gakharia, whom she believed should have been prosecuted for his role in the dispersal.
+Tina Bokuchava was vocally calling for the resignation of several Georgian Dream officials following the so-called "Gavrilov Night", a wave of demonstrations by activists protesting the seemingly pro-Russian foreign policy course of the Georgian government that would be violently dispersed by law enforcement, including MP Zakaria Kutsnashvili and MIA Giorgi Gakharia, who she believed should have been prosecuted for his role in the dispersal.
 In September 2019, she was selected as her party's representative on the Constitutional Commission meant to organize public discussions over a compromise offered by Georgian Dream to hold the 2020 parliamentary election in a fully proportional method as a way to get Georgia out of its political crisis.
 However, following the failure of the proposed constitutional amendment, she called for snap parliamentary elections, the release of Giorgi Rurua, a UNM activist imprisoned in 2019, and announced a parliamentary boycott along with part of the opposition.
 In the aftermath of the amendment's failure, she allegedly cut with scissors the Parliamentary Pass of GD MP Karlo Kopeliani, though the allegations were not proven.
 She put an end to her boycott in March 2020 after a new attempt at a political agreement between the government and the opposition that resulted in the creation of a new constitutional commission that she joined.
 The agreement led to the reduction of Parliament Majoritarian Districts from 75 to 30.

 During the COVID-19 pandemic, she criticized the government's social benefits package as a potential use of public funds to boost its chances of victory in the 2020 parliamentary election.
 She voted against a bill that granted the government extra-constitutional powers in times of health emergencies without the declaration of a state of emergency and threatened to file a lawsuit at the Constitutional Court.
 She also sponsored a failed bill to create a parliamentary investigative committee into the controversial death of Temirlan Machalikhashvili, a young man killed by law enforcement officers during an anti-terroristic operation in the Pankisi Valley.